 With the 10-foot PVC40 PE Pipe, cut it in half to have two posts, one for each trailer side.
 This height is an estimated size, so if you need a longer post, have a longer PVC40 PE Pipe at the beginning.

 If you don’t have a cutter for the pipe, have it cut in the store where you bought it.
-They can usually cut it to the number of pieces and size of your choice.
+They can usually cut it to the number of pieces and size you choose.

 Step 3: Know where you will mount the PVC40 PE Pipes as posts.